 - (Our favorite!)
 Suggest changes via pull requests and the ArcGIS Java team will merge the changes they like after a full review and testing phase.

 New to GitHub

 GitHub is a web-based hosting service for software development projects that uses an open source revision control system called Git.
 For an introduction to Git and how it compares with other version control systems, see Git basics.
 To learn how to interact with Git repositories with GitHub and to sign up for a free account, visit github.com.

 To use the samples on this page (on this SDK website), select a category on the left and click a sample title to view or copy the full sample's code or to view the sample's description.

 Samples in the sample viewer

-The code samples are also available in a JavaFX samples viewer application that you can download from arcGIS.com.
+The code samples are also available in a JavaFX samples viewer application that you can download from the ArcGIS website.